srimuthurajesh/Tech-Notes/Java/microservices.md

 3. Zookeeper.
 4. Etcd.

+### Api Gateway
+> a service, act as a single entry point that manages, optimizes, and secures client requests to a system of microservices.
+Functions:  Routing, Load Balancing, Authentication and Authorization, Rate Limiting, Caching, Request and Response Transformation, Logging and Monitoring, security

 ### Load balancing
 > distributing incoming network traffic across multiple servers

-1. Client-Side Load Balancing: client queries a service registry and do internal load-balancing algorithm and send request
+1. Client-Side: client queries a service registry and do internal load-balancing algorithm and send request
 Libraries: Spring Cloud LoadBalancer
-2. Load Balancer vs Reverse Proxy: Load balancers focus on distributing traffic, whereas reverse proxies forward requests to backend servers.

-**Load balancer vs Reverse proxy**: Load balancers focus on distributing traffic ,whereas reverse proxies forward request to backend servers.
+2. Server-side: client sends a request to load balancer server, in which uses load-balancing algorithm and forward request
+Libraries: AWS Elastic Load Balancing (ELB)

 ### Rate limiter pattern
 > its limit the number of request to microservice. (eg 5call at a time).